giuliofantuzzi/BeeOptimal/docs/source/about.rst

    :align: center
 ..    :alt: Scheme of the foraging mechanism

-At the very beginning, a potential forager will start as unemployed forager.That forager bee will have no knowledge about the food sources around the nest.
+At the very beginning, a potential forager will start as unemployed forager.
+That forager bee will have no knowledge about the food sources around the nest.
 There are two possible options for such a bee:

 1. It can be a scout (S) and starts searching around the nest spontaneously for food due to some internal motivation or possible external clue;